 - A versatile and robust construction (Seiko’s proprietary Hardlex mineral crystal and stainless steel construction)

 The SNK809 passes all of these requirements with flying colours.
-The watch face and bead blasted matte finish are clearly inspired by military field/pilot watches of times past.
-However with a lovely applied Seiko logo, the aforementioned recessed crown, a red tipped lollipop second hand and uniformed day/date wheel (marked in red on Sundays to let you know it’s a day to rest), it still has enough of Seiko’s unique character and personality to make it standout from a straight homage.
+The watch face and bead blasted matte finish are clearly inspired by military field/pilot watches of a bygone era, but with an applied Seiko logo, the aforementioned recessed crown, a red tipped lollipop second hand and uniformed day/date wheel (marked in red on Sundays to let you know it’s a day to rest), it still has enough of Seiko’s unique character and personality to make it standout from a straight homage.
 The SNK809 has a 37mm case, 11mm thickness and 18 mm lugs for strap sizing.

 It does have it cons however: a not so comfortable fabric strap and a movement that is neither hand winding, hackable or particularly attractive.
 These are minor irritations for a watch that delivers on so many levels, especially at such an affordable price, retailing on Amazon for around £50-60.

 The calibre 7s26 in house 21 jewel movement has a 40 hour power reserve and is an extremely reliable workhorse, visible through the open caseback.
-The watch comes with Lumibrite markers and hands, which although are not as super bright as a dive watch like the SKX, they are still effective enough for reading the time in low light conditions.
+The watch comes with Lumibrite markers and hands, which although are not as super bright as the SKX, are still effective for low light conditions.

-If you are used to quartz watches and would like to dip your toe into automatics without breaking the bank, or perhaps you are looking for a gift for someone younger to perhaps educate on the beauty of traditional watchmaking, then this is certainly one to consider.
-They also come in a variety of colours and straps to match.
+If you are used to quartz watches and would like to dip your toe into automatics without breaking the bank, or perhaps are looking for a gift for someone to introduce them to traditional watchmaking, then this is certainly one to consider.